buildbot/buildbot/master/docs/manual/configuration/workers-docker.rst

         kubectl describe sa
         kubectl describe secret [SECRET_ID]

-    Where SECRET_ID is displayed by the "describe sa" line.
+    Where SECRET_ID is displayed by the ``describe sa`` command line.
     The default service account does not have rights on the cluster (to create/delete pods), which is required by BuildBot's integration.
     You may give it this right by making it a cluster admin with

     .. code-block:: bash